 The ELCBUS 1:1 Mentorship Program connects students with mentors in the business community.
 Through 1-1 meetings for approximately an hour every other week, mentors provide insight and support as students seek to learn about different fields, organizations, and roles.
 Mentor can also help grow a student’s professional network.

-The ELCBUS 1:1 Mentorship Program conducts two mentorship sessions for each class of students – the first from mid-January to early June of the students’ junior year, and the second from early October to mid-March of the students’ senior year.
-Students are encouraged to participate in both sessions and to keep in touch with their mentor after a session ends.
+The ELCBUS 1:1 Mentorship Program conducts two mentorship sessions – the first from mid-January to early June of the students’ junior year, and the second from early October to mid-March of the students’ senior year.

 Things Students and Mentors Can Work On